zhen-zen/YogaSMC/README.md

 This driver consists of YogaSMC, YogaWMI and YogaVPC.

 Each component can be derived for different targets.
 Currently ThinkPad and IdeaPad series (all other consumer brands) are supported.
-Support for generic Intel HID event & 5 button array is experimental.
+Support for generic Intel HID event & 5 button array, and HP system (both laptop and desktop, requires vanilla EC) is experimental.

 Command to driver can be sent with [ioio](https://github.com/RehabMan/OS-X-ioio), e.g. `ioio -s IdeaVPC ConservationMode true`.